Top 10 Sexiest Pics Of Polina Glen, Johnny Depp’s Rumored Girlfriend

 “She’s really sweet and caring.
 She’s very talented.
 I’m sure Johnny assists but she’s off doing her own thing,” the source said.

-The Heavy reveals that Polina might be in her late twenties which means that there’s a big age difference between her and the 55-year-old actor.
-This isn’t the first time that he’s been in a relationship with a much younger woman though.
-He was once married to actress Amber Heard but that ended disastrously.
+The Heavy reveals that Polina might be in her late 20s, which means that there’s a big age difference between her and the 55-year-old actor.
+This isn’t the first time that he’s been in a relationship with a much younger woman, though.
+He was once married to actress Amber Heard but that ended in disaster.
 The two are divorced but are currently locked in a legal dispute over comments that Amber made about alleged domestic violence by Johnny.

-10) Sexy, But She Can Be Cute Too!
+Bonus) Sexy, But She Can Be Cute Too!

 We likely won’t learn much about this purported relationship until either of them gives an interview directly addressing it.
-Perhaps there’ll be a sighting of the Pirates Of The Caribbean actor on her Instagram page.
+Perhaps there’ll be a sighting of the Pirates of the Caribbean actor on her Instagram page.
 Only time will tell.